fbpx

 SPCA Westchester is one of the oldest humane societies in the Unites States.
 It was founded in 1883 by Ossining resident Mary Dusenberry after she observed horses being abused as they delivered heavy loads of coal.
 Together with caring friends, Mrs. Dusenberry obtained land in Briarcliff Manor on which to build the Society’s first home and established a fund to be used to prevent cruelty to animals.

-Today, the SPCA supports more than 5,500 animals a year and is recognized as the largest No-Kill Rescue Center in Westchester County.
+Today, the SPCA serves more than 5,500 animals a year and is recognized as the largest No-Kill Rescue Center in Westchester County.
 We are committed to finding homes for all adoptable animals regardless of space or length of stay.

 In 2021 we proudly opened the doors to our new, 27,000-square-foot Animal Rescue Center.
 Our former buildings hadn’t been updated since the 1950’s and were cracked and crumbling.
 Our modern home accommodates more orphaned dogs and cats in need, making a huge impact on Westchester County animals and beyond!
+Click here to see photos of our Rescue Center.

 Current Programs & Services